jalbertbowden/www/data/data-sources.md

 [NOAA Institutional Repository](https://repository.library.noaa.gov/)

 [Litterbase - Online Portal for Marine Litter](http://litterbase.awi.de/)
-Species / genera were classified using the <a href="http://www.marinespecies.org/" target="_blank">World Register of Marine Species</a>  and assigned to habitats using e.g. <a href="http://www.sealifebase.org/" target="_blank">SeaLifeBase</a>  and <a href="http://www.fishbase.org/home.htm" target="_blank">FishBase</a>.
+Species / genera were classified using the [World Register of Marine Species](http://www.marinespecies.org/) and assigned to habitats using e.g. [SeaLifeBase](http://www.sealifebase.org/) and [FishBase](http://www.fishbase.org/home.htm).
 Seals and seabirds were assigned to beach and surface, whales to pelagic and surface, turtles to beach, surface and pelagic environments.
 Organisms from flotsam were classified as benthic; bacteria and lower taxa were not assigned to any habitat.
 Values are shown by clicking on pie charts.
 http://maps.awi.de/map/map.html?cu=Litter_and_microplastic_distribution

 [Ecological Marine Unit Explorer](https://livingatlas.arcgis.com/emu/)